wp-plugins/bft-autoresponder/readme.txt

 [Email Support](http://calendarscripts.info/contact.html "Support for PRO queries or about the free plugin if you don't have a Wordpress acccount")

 This plugin allows scheduling of automated autoresponder messages and newsletters, and managing a mailing list.
 You can add/edit/delete and import/export members.
 There is also a registration form which can be placed in any website or blog.
 You can schedule unlimited number of email messages.
+Messages can be sent on defined number of days after user registration, or on a fixed date.

 From version 1.5 you can also send fixed date messages.